Superior Labral Tear (SLAP Tear)

 Surgical Treatment

-If a SLAP tear is a high-grade tear, your surgeon may decide to detach the bicep ligament from the labrum and attach it to the humerus.
+If a SLAP tear is a high-grade tear or involves the biceps tendon, your surgeon may decide to detach the bicep ligament from the labrum and attach it to the humerus.
 This procedure is called a biceps tenodesis.

 Recovery